 It was impossible for the Royal wedding of Meghan and Harry to not make its way to the London Fashion Week.
 What exactly became the talk of the town were royal hats by the Mulberry.
 Fashion brand showcased the royal hats for women for attending the royal wedding in the month of May.

 Burberry’s Dedication to LGBT

 Reports suggest that Christopher Bailey has announced to leave the fashion brand Burberry after 17 years.
-According to BBC, Burberry will also dedicate the show to LGBT community with special rainbow colour hats.
+According to BBC, Burberry will also dedicate the show to the LGBT community with special rainbow color hats.
 So, London Fashion Week is likely to be a lot more inclusive.